Skip to main content

 • Point your camera to the train and (left click to) take a photo

-• Hear camera focus and capture sound effect (You'll need to plug in an earphone to test this)
+• Hear camera focus and capture sound effects (You'll need to plug in earphones to test this)

-• See a tag appears after you've taken the photo
+• See a tag appear after you've taken the photo

-• See the remaining number of evidence has been updated on clipboard
+• See the remaining number of evidence has been updated on the clipboard

 Show Images on Camera Screen